Xanzhu

 UTM Configuration

-In UTM, click the + icon to start creating a new virtual machine.
+Open UTM and click the + (Plus) icon to create a new virtual machine.

 UTM application interface showing the main window with a plus icon to create a new virtual machine